- Acceptable Use Policy and User Agreement

 A company providing a service that can affect the security of an eCommerce transaction (eTransaction) must be validated by a QSA as a service provider and the service being provided to the College must match the services validated as compliant during the QSA assessment.

-University Card and Payment Account User Agreement
+College Card and Payment Account User Agreement

 Individuals, Departments, or Organizations wishing to engage in accepting card or payment accounts for the sale of goods or services must obtain approval from the Finance Office and comply with all terms of the College’s Card and Payment Account User Agreement.